 To understand the meaning of atheism, we need to start by defining theism.
 Theism refers to belief in a god or gods of some sort.
 Thus, a theist is one who believes in a god or gods.
 If I tell you that I am a theist, all I am telling you is that I believe in a god or gods.
 We can add the prefix "mono" to limit ourselves to one god or "poly" to specify belief in multiple gods.
 Christianity is a subcategory of monotheism.
-All Christians are monotheists because the Christian doctrine posits one god.
+Christians are monotheists because the Christian doctrine posits one god.
 However, not all monotheists are Christian because Judaism and Islam are also monotheistic religions.

 So what am I saying if I tell you that I am an atheist?
 Atheism, from the Greek atheos, is the lack of theistic belief (a- "without" + theos "God").
-Thus, an atheist is one who does not believe in a god or gods.
+Thus, an atheist is someone who does not believe in a god or gods.
 Note that "one who lacks belief in a god or gods" is not quite the same thing as "one who believes that there are no god or gods."
 This distinction may be subtle, but it is important for reasons I will review below.

 As I have stated elsewhere, "Atheism is not a religion, a philosophy, a worldview, or anything similar.
-It is not the conviction that there are no gods, ghosts, angels, etc." Rather, atheism simply refers to the lack of theistic belief.
-A young child or person living in an isolated community who has never heard of any gods is an atheist.
+It is not the conviction that there are no gods, ghosts, angels, etc." Rather, atheism refers to the lack of theistic belief.
+A young child or a person living in an isolated community who has never heard of gods is an atheist.
 In fact, we are all born atheists because we have not encountered any theistic concepts before birth.